gabekutner/pll_stats_api/README.md

-# pll_stats_api
+# Pll Stats API
-An api for PLL player and team statistics
+An api created with FastAPI to retrieve Pll player and team statistics.